-We were excited this week to find that our paper “Overground vs treadmill-based robotic gait training to improve seated balance in people with motor-complete spinal cord injury: a case report” was published in the Journal of NeuroEngineering and Rehabilitation!
+Our paper “Overground vs treadmill-based robotic gait training to improve seated balance in people with motor-complete spinal cord injury: a case report” is now available in Journal of NeuroEngineering and Rehabilitation.
 The article is open access and can found here.

 Congratulations to our Lab Coordinator and MSc student Alison Williams for her successful application in the 2017 Canada Graduate Scholarships-Master’s competition.
 Alison has been chosen as one of the few students at UBC to be funded by the Canadian Institutes for Health Research (CIHR).